 - Ensure the safety duplication of all conserved accessions

-- Greater complementarity of ex situ and in situ conservation of coffee genetic resources.
+- Increase the complementarity of ex situ and in situ conservation of coffee genetic resources.

-To support this effort, there is also a need to recognize the collective responsibility that governments, producers, processors, and consumer have for this key resource.
+To support this effort, there is also a need to recognize the collective responsibility that governments, producers, processors, and consumers have for this key resource.
 The current coffee value chain globally suffers from inequity in terms of the allocation of value to production by farmers in producing countries versus value addition for processing and marketing in consuming countries.
 The sustainability of the global value chain will depend upon research and development built upon the coffee germplasm conserved for future use.
 This support will need to come from the industry and consumers.

 The Crop Trust and WCR estimate that it will cost about USD 1 million a year to support the most important coffee collections.
 A global endowment of USD 25 million, paying out 4% per year, would provide that ongoing funding forever, without the need to scrape together funding year to year.
 The Crop Trust and WCR will now work to find funding for the Crop Trust Endowment Fund to ensure secure funding for the coffee collections, forever.

 Get in touch with us about how you can help to save coffee.